mit-ccc/twclient/docsrc/vignettes/extracts/tweets.rst

 And that's it!
-Another vignette on :doc:`extracting graph structures from tweets </vignettes/extracts/tweet-graphs>` discusses how to work with the mention, retweet, quote-tweet and reply networks between users, as reflected in their tweets.
+Another vignette on :doc:`extracting graph structures from tweets </vignettes/extracts/tweet-graphs>` discusses how to work with the mention, retweet, quote-tweet and reply networks over users that their tweets give rise to.